 Aviva is one of the UK’s largest pension providers.
 Millions of workers have been auto-enrolled into Aviva workplace pension schemes through their employers, and many more hold personal pensions or SIPPs directly with Aviva.
 If you are dealing with an estate, there is a real chance the deceased held an Aviva pension you did not know existed – especially if they were enrolled through a previous employer and never actively engaged with the scheme.

-This guide focuses specifically on Aviva pension products: how to notify Aviva, what happens to the pension pot, how expression of wishes nominations work, what the April 2027 inheritance tax change means, and the key things that catch people out.
-It does not cover Aviva life insurance, critical illness, income protection, or investment accounts — for those, see our Aviva bereavement guide, which covers the full product range and all contact routes.
+This guide focuses specifically on Aviva pension products: how to notify Aviva, what the claim process looks like from start to finish, how expression of wishes nominations work, the difference between a death in service benefit and a pension pot, how inherited drawdown works, what happens with cohabiting partners, and what the April 2027 inheritance tax change means.
+It does not cover Aviva life insurance, critical illness, income protection, or investment accounts – for those, see our Aviva bereavement guide, which covers the full product range and all contact routes.

 Quick reference: